codio/site/source/docs/boxes/specifics/php.html.md

 full_width: true
 ---

 PHP is not preinstalled on Codio Boxes but it is extremely easy to install.
-We currently offer PHP5 but can also add [other versions on request](/docs/boxes/request-language).
+We currently offer PHP5 but you can also install [PHPBrew](/docs/boxes/specifics/php-brew) if you need to.
 Here's how to install it ...

 1. [Create a new project](/docs/console/creating).
 1. Once you're in the IDE, select the 'Tools->Terminal' menu item to open up a terminal window.